 So, I usually get this question most when it comes to my social media templates such as my pin templates (side note: there are FREE pin templates located in the Design Vault!).
 This also comes in handy when you want to save a cover of a workbook separately as a jpg so that you can re-upload it into Canva for mockup images or if you want to upload it to a cover generator like myecovermaker.
 Either way, this is another really easy trick!

 Simply look to the right of the page (or pin) that you want to download to find the “page number”.

 Once you find that number, click on “download” and then type in the number of the page to download (see below)

 Interested in social media templates?
-There’re free ones in my design library.
+Like I said, there are pin templates, Facebook image templates, instagram templates and so much more located inside the Design Vault.
 Plus, you can find pin templates in our Social Media Template Toolkit or The Complete Blogger Template Toolkit (Canva formats), AND you can also find even more pin templates in both Canva + Adobe Photoshop format in my Graphic Design Workshop.